In the aftermath of George Floyd’s untimely death, the world is calling for reform – and the media business must follow the lead

 Riot coverage by local news media Sunday night was blasted by some as being too focused on the North Side and pro-police (this blog criticized their lackluster Saturday morning and afternoon coverage of the protests, or lack thereof.)
 They were also criticized Monday for lackluster reporting on a combustible situation in west suburban Cicero, where looters made their way into some businesses.
 The northern part of the formerly all-white and now majority-Latino suburb, known for racial clashes in the 1950s and 1960s, lies next to the predominately black North Lawndale neighborhood in Chicago, separated by Roosevelt Road to the north and railroad tracks to the east.

 George Floyd’s murder has also renewed calls for diversity in Hollywood – and also revealed numerous lingering racial issues.
-Riverdale’s Vanessa Morgan (who is married to White Sox pitcher Michael Kopech), slammed showrunners for a lack of storylines featuring African-Americans and as one, is the lowest-paid cast member on the show.
+Riverdale’s Vanessa Morgan (who was formerly married to White Sox pitcher Michael Kopech), slammed showrunners for a lack of storylines featuring African-Americans and as one, is the lowest-paid cast member on the show.
 Former America’s Got Talent judge Gabrielle Union is suing NBC and Simon Cowell for racial harassment.
 Racial stereotyping still abounds in numerous from scripted fare such as Blue Bloods and “unscripted fare” such as The Real Housewives Of Atlanta, Love And Hip-Hop, Basketball Wives, and Survivor and Big Brother has had problems dealing with racial incidents in the past.

 Others are questioning the purpose of police-based reality shows such as A&E’s Live PD and the long-running Cops (the season premiere of latter show has been postponed indefinitely.)
 And many people questioned the sincerity of press releases made by sports teams (such as the Chicago Cubs and Washington Redskins) and media companies (such as iHeartMedia, NBCUniversal, and others) while diversity remains elusive in those organizations.
-And of course, writers’ rooms for most television shows remain overwhelmingly white, despite recent efforts to diversity.
+And of course, writers’ rooms for most television shows remain overwhelmingly white, despite recent efforts to diversify.